google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Specification Required guidance

-The appointed Expert should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
+The appointed Expert(s) should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
 These attacks can damage the integrity of the log.